webgriffe/blueknow-recommender/app/code/community/Blueknow/Recommender/documentation/README.txt

 	* Name:          Blueknow Recommender for Magento eCommerce platform (v1.3.x or higher).
 	* Description:   Personalized product recommendations for your eCommerce: cross-sell and up-sell.
-	* Version:       1.2.0.
+	* Version:       1.3.0.

-	NOTE: this module has been successfully tested on Magento 1.3.x or higher.
+	NOTE: this module has been successfully tested on Magento 1.3.x to 1.8.
 If your eCommerce runs under an older version, please contact with us at support@blueknow.com.

 Important notes
 ===============